 The Company presently utilizes one shareholder-approved equity compensation plan under which it makes equity compensation awards available to officers, directors, employees and consultants.
-The table set forth below discloses outstanding and available awards under our equity compensation plans as of September 30, 2020.
+The table set forth below discloses outstanding and available awards under our equity compensation plans as of September 30, 2021.
 All grants of equity securities made to executive officers and directors are presently made under the 2016 Omnibus Equity Incentive Plan (the "2016 Plan").
 Prior to the adoption of the 2016 Plan, awards of equity securities were made under the 2006 Long Term Incentive Plan.

-Equity ( Compensation Plan Information Plan Category (a) Number of Securities to be issued upon exercise of outstanding options, warrants and rights ou Wa (b) Veighted Average exercise price of tstanding options, arrants and rights (or fair value at date of grant) (c) Number of securities remaining available for future issuances under equity compensation plans (excluding securities reflected in column (a)) Equity Compensation Plans Approved by Security Holders: Employee stock options 2,129,000 \$ 6.14 883,958
+Plan Category (a) Number of Securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted Average exercise price of outstanding options, warrants and rights (or fair value at date of grant) (c) Number of securities remaining available for future issuances under equity compensation plans (excluding securities reflected in column (a)) Equity Compensation Plans Approved by Security Holders: Employee stock options 2,373,500 \$ 7.77 1,730,850